Why Is My Rabbit Shaking? 8 Common Causes and When to Worry

 Frequently Asked Questions

-Yes rabbits commonly tremble when frightened stressed or overwhelmed by loud noises or unfamiliar situations.
+Yes.
+Rabbits commonly tremble when frightened, stressed, or overwhelmed by loud noises, unfamiliar environments, or handling.

-Seek veterinary care immediately if shaking occurs with lethargy breathing changes weakness collapse bloating or refusal to eat.
+Seek veterinary care immediately if shaking occurs with lethargy, breathing changes, weakness, collapse, bloating, reduced droppings, or refusal to eat.

-Some rabbits briefly vibrate or tremble during intense excitement or stimulation especially during play or anticipation.
+Some rabbits briefly vibrate or tremble during intense excitement, play sessions, bonding activities, or anticipation of treats.

 PetNurture Editorial Team